All Episodes

 Morbid obesity and now a falling death rate.

-What if there are these weird pathogens that somehow spontaneously merge, able to perfectly infect human beings from the very beginning, even though that's biologically impossible.
+Okay, what if there are these weird pathogens that somehow spontaneously emerge, able to perfectly infect human beings from the very beginning, even though that's biologically impossible?

 We funded that stuff.